tychay/TGIFramework/README.md

 - Free energy scripts can theortically violate "side effects" _by design_.
-- Class names are (currently) all lower case instead of `StudlyCaps` because of beta PHP5 compatibility with object instantiation.
+- Class names are (currently) all lower case instead of `StudlyCaps` because of broken beta PHP5 compatibility with object instantiation.
 (This will be fixed later.)
-- Class method names use underscores instead of `camelCase` due to the old way of using them as a form of function namespacing.
-This will not change due to non-English-speaking readability/similarity to php built-in functions.
+- Class method names use underscores instead of `camelCase` due to the old way of using classes as a form of function namespacing which is still used throughout the code.
+This will not change due to non-English-speaking readability and similarity to php built-in functions.

 #### [PSR-2](http://www.php-fig.org/psr/psr-2/ "Coding Style Guide") ####

 - Not all pure-PHP files have the closing `?>` tag omitted.
 This is in the process of being fixed.
-- Method names _SHOULD NOT_ be prefixed is ignored because it's a dumb-ass recommendation.
+- Method names _SHOULD NOT_ be prefixed is ignored because it's a short-sighted recommendation.
 That's probably why it's not a _MUST_.
 - Not all method names have been autdited for visibility declaration or ordering (`abstract`/`final` _access_ `static`)
 - Some expressions that evaluate to a truth condition violate the standard of spaces around parenthesis.
-I'm keeping it because it's 100x more readable.
+I'm keeping it because it's 100x more readable when mixing function calls with truth conditions.
-- For look truth conditions do not always have spaces where they should.
+- For loop truth conditions do not always have spaces where they should.
 This is in the process of being fixed.

 #### [PSR-3](http://www.php-fig.org/psr/psr-3/ "Logger Interface") ####